 (2) a person whose relationship to or association with the defendant is described by Section 71.0021(b), 71.003, or 71.005, Family Code, if: (A) it is shown on the trial of the offense that the defendant has been previously convicted of an offense under this chapter, Chapter 19, or Section 20.03, 20.04, 21.11, or 25.11 against a person whose relationship to or association with the defendant is described by Section 71.0021(b), 71.003, or 71.005, Family Code; or (B) the offense is committed by intentionally, knowingly, or recklessly impeding the normal breathing or circulation of the blood of the person by applying pressure to the person's throat or neck or by blocking the person's nose or mouth;

-Family Violence case can be either Misdemeanors or Felonys.
+Assault Causes Bodily Injury Dating, Family, Household Member case can be either Misdemeanors or felonies.
 Often times, the penalties for family assault or domestic violence are harsher than would be normal for a standard assault.
-Domestic Violence offenses can often lead to jail time and a temporary or permanant loss of parental rights.
+Domestic Violence offenses can often lead to jail time and a temporary or permanent loss of parental rights.
 There may also be a loss of Firearm Rights, and individuals on Probation will need to surrender all registered (and unregistered) firearms.